-Though only in its second year of operation, the Engineering Student Support Center is already receiving campus-wide recognition for the dynamic range of support services it provides.
+Though only in its second year of operation, the Engineering Student Success Center is already receiving campus-wide recognition for the dynamic range of support services it provides.
 The Center’s programs are aligned with the goals of the Highly Valued Degree Initiative (HDVI), which is a campus-wide program that CSULB President F. King Alexander launched in 2010.

 The HVDI challenges the CSULB community to find innovative ways to cut in half the “achievement gap”—the existing gap in degree attainment by underrepresented minority (URM) students—and to reduce the time it takes to earn a degree.
 The HDVI’s goals were particularly relevant to the College of Engineering (COE), where approximately 35% of all undergraduate students come from URM backgrounds and are graduating at rates that are significantly lower than those of their fellow students.